Sydney Monorail: Technology

-Power was supplied at 500 V AC to power the train, via a sheathed conductor below the running plate of the track.
+Power was supplied at 500 V 50 Hz 3-pase AC to power the train, via a sheathed conductor below the running plate of the track.
 A control rail was also provided for train control, and a generator provided to clear trains from the track in emergencies.
 The train control and maintenance facility was located between Convention and Paddy's Market stations, where a traverser moved trains in and out of service.

 Each station stop took 40 seconds, including the time to decelerate, board passengers, and accelerate again.
 A complete circuit of the route took 12 minutes.
 It was originally intended for the system to operate automatically, but after a number of breakdowns soon after opening, it was decided to retain drivers, who occupied the first car of each train.

 Rolling stock

 Delivered in 1987, six trains of seven carriages were built by Von Roll Holding to the Type III specification.
 Each seated 48 passengers, with the driver occupying the leading carriage.
 (They were designed to seat 56, using all seven carriages.)
 The first was displayed at the Trans Public Show in Geneva, Switzerland in May 1987.

 The monorail trains ran on rubber wheels, and each seven-car train had six 37 kW traction motors, permitting a normal operating speed of 33 km/h.
 The doors of each car were automatic, and the floor level was self-adjusting via an automatic suspension system.
 Each train was 32.12 metre long, 2.06 metre wide, and 2.6 metre high.

 Set 1 was stored following a significant collision between it and Set 4 in early 2010.
 The last carriage in Set 1 was removed from the set, and used to replace the damaged last carriage in Set 4.
-When operations ceased in June 2013, sets 2 - 6 were operational.
+When operations ceased in June 2013, sets 2 – 6 were operational.